Educational Technology and Mobile Learning

 9. Transferable Skills

 Mobile learning provides on-the-job-like training, meaning that skills developed via mobile learning can be easily transferred to everyday practices.
 This means that the more users engage with content, the more prepared they will be for their best performance in their role.

 10. Promotes Healthy Competition

-Promoting a sense of healthy competition amongst learners is crucial for the ongoing and lasting motivation of employees in various roles.
-An example of this is through leader boards, whereby learners can assess where they lie within their workplace and attempt to continually improve this.
+Promoting a sense of healthy competition amongst learners is crucial for the ongoing and lasting motivation of students in various roles.
+An example of this is through leader boards, whereby learners can assess where they lie within their educational setting and attempt to continually improve this.